(Last updated: 22 June 2025)

 Also included in the footnotes are selected biblical and liturgical citations intended to serve as references for actual textual use.
 One should always be aware that a particular word may have different meanings depending on the context in which they are used.

-This lexicon is by no means a complete list.
-Featured here are only those words that are no longer frequently used in day-to-day conversations and whose meanings have become obscured.
-Many of these words are no longer familiar to younger generations, giving the impression that they have become archaic.
-On the contrary, they are beautiful words that express meanings peculiar to the liturgy.
+This lexicon is by no means complete.
+Featured here are simply the difficult words or ideas that require explanation.
+These words may no longer be frequently used in day-to-day conversations, and their meanings have become obscured due to non-use.
+Many of these words, in all likelihood, are no longer familiar to younger generations, giving some, if not many, the impression that they have become archaic.
+On the contrary, they are beautiful words that express meanings peculiar to the liturgy, still too valuable for the liturgy to be lost and forgotten, and thereby further contribute to the impoverishment of the Bikol language.